eslint/eslint/docs/user-guide/configuring.md

 However, sometimes you may want this behavior can be defined in configuration file, which will be able to be shared so you don't need to specify it at CLI.

+The ignoring configuration (`.eslintignore`) precedences this configuration.
+If `.eslintignore` contains the additional target files, those files will still be ignored.

 Adding `extensions` property in configuration file will let ESLint lint files whose names end with those extensions without specifying it at CLI:

 ```json